-When Eric Predoehl met Richard Berry back in the mid-80s, he had no idea he’d be spending such a big chunk of his life piecing together a massive documentary on Richard’s most famous creation.
-Originally planning on shooting some footage for a local cable access channel, Eric Predoehl discovered a fascinating story that he felt needed to be shared on a larger scale.
-At the time of their meeting, Richard Berry was on government welfare, receiving very few dividends from the song he sold years ago.
+When Eric Predoehl met songwriter Richard Berry back in the mid-80s, he had no idea he’d be spending such a big chunk of his life piecing together a massive documentary on Richard’s most famous creation – LOUIE LOUIE!

 In the late 1980’s, Eric Predoehl linked up with fellow video producer Jesse Block, and they’ve been collaborating together on this project ever since.
 Together they formed Octalouie, a company created to produce unique video programming with an emphasis on music-related projects.
 In the course of their alliance, they’ve worked on a variety of programs involving such talents as John Lee Hooker, Jerry Garcia, Hot Tuna, the Smithereens, Dave Brubeck, Todd Rundgren, Dan Hicks, Bill Haley’s Original Comets, the Del Rubio Triplets and a lot of other very important people.

-While others have attempted over the years to produce similar productions, this documentary is the only production of its kind authorized by Richard Berry and his estate.
+While others have attempted over the years to produce similar productions of the song LOUIE LOUIE, this documentary is the only production of its kind authorized by Richard Berry and his estate.
 This documentary will stand as a tribute to Richard Berry, and his most famous creation.

 – The Legend of the World’s Most Misunderstood Garage Rock Song.

 – The story of Richard Berry, a humble man who wrote one of the most-recorded musical compositions of all time.